Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-12-17-Monte-Carlo-Markov-Chains-and-Detail-Balance.md

 Again, for any state i, to and from any other state j.

-An example application to the Boltzmann Distribution using the Metropolis-Hastings algorithm To demonstrate the use of detailed balance in a markov process we can apply the concepts to generate the Boltzmann distribution.
+<h2 align="center">An example application to the Boltzmann Distribution using the Metropolis-Hastings algorithm</h2>

+To demonstrate the use of detailed balance in a markov process we can apply the concepts to generate the Boltzmann distribution.
 The Boltzmann distribution describes the probability of finding a microstate of particles (classically of some gas) with a certain energy Ei.
 It looks like: